bd-iaas-us/autoSE/README.md

   * Scan a code file or a git diff to identify potential code problems.
   * Offer suggestions and potential fixes for the problems.
 * Dev:
-  * Given a github task or a local task description file, generate a local git patch for the specifiled task.
+  * Given a github task or a local task description file, generate a local git patch for the specified task.

-## Highlight
+## Highlights
 * Rich set of actions
-  * add new actions to support the LLM to understand code quicker.
+  * Add new actions for the LLM to understand code efficiently.
 * RAG support
-   * enhance the model's ability to retrieve relevant information and generate more accurate, context-aware responses.
+   * Enhance the model's ability to retrieve relevant information and generate more accurate & context-aware responses.
 * Generate Infrastructure as Code - Terraform
-  * generate Infrastructure as Code (IaC) for Terraform to configure the environment based on the users' requirements, and validate the syntax.
+  * Generate Infrastructure as Code (IaC) for Terraform to configure the environment based on the users' requirements and validate the syntax.

 ## Installation